1983–84 Dundee United F.C. season

 The 1983–84 season was the 75th year of football played by Dundee United, and covers the period from 1 July 1983 to 30 June 1984.
 United finished in third place, securing UEFA Cup football for the following season.

+Summary

 Having won the Scottish Premier Division the previous season, the Terrors entered the European Cup for their first and only campaign in Europe's elite competition, reaching the semi-finals before narrowly losing to AS Roma, the Italian side later admitting to having attempted to bribe the match referee.

-Match results
+Results and fixtures

 Dundee United played a total of 58 competitive matches during the 1983–84 season.
 The team finished third in the Scottish Premier Division.